 In the majority of patients, especially people with mild symptoms, levodopa significantly improves motor symptoms.
 Typically, the medication remains effective as long as you need it, but since Parkinson's symptoms gradually progress over time, you may need to increase your dose or change how often you take it.

 When first starting levodopa, the most common potential side effects are nausea and vomiting.
 If these occur, doctors usually recommend taking the medication with a small carbohydrate snack, such as crackers or toast, or adding extra carbidopa (Lodosyn).
 Other possible side effects include drowsiness, low blood pressure (which can cause lightheadedness or dizziness) or hallucinations.

 Certain dietary factors, particularly the amount of protein you eat and when, can affect how well levodopa works.
-This is often most noticeable in people who are experiencing dyskinesia or "off" times.
+This is often most noticeable in people who are experiencing "off" times.
 Levodopa and dietary protein, found in meat and fish, for example, are absorbed in the same place in the intestine.
 So, taking the medication with a high-protein meal could decrease the amount of levodopa that is absorbed and the effect you get from that dose.
 (Read more about Parkinson's medications and diet.)

 Adenosine Receptor Antagonist

 In August 2019, the U.S. Food and Drug Administration (FDA) approved Nourianz (istradefylline) as an add-on to levodopa/carbidopa to treat “off” time.
 “Off” time is when Parkinson’s symptoms return between medication doses.
 Nourianz works differently from all currently available Parkinson’s drugs.
 The drug blocks the brain chemical adenosine to boost the signaling of dopamine, the brain chemical that decreases in Parkinson’s.